The Complete Bitcoin & Crypto Guide: 2 Fresh Innovations

 And of course you can combine these by first opening an eToro account to buy and trade, and then open a BlockFi account and make a free transfer from eToro to BlockFi a portion of your holdings to earn interest.

-And finally, if you have a lot of crypto assets, make sure you use cold storage for altcoins & Bitcoin to keep them safe.
+And finally, if you have a lot of crypto assets, make sure you use a cold storage ledger for altcoins & Bitcoin to keep them safe.

 Free Personal Finance Tools